-Safe Spot provides services to help children and families affected by sexual abuse or severe physical abuse.
-Our services include:
+Safe Spot provides services to help children & families affected by abuse.

-A medical examiner checks the child's health and looks for evidence of injuries.
+Medical Evaluations A trained medical professional with The Child Protection Team at Brenner Children's Hospital examines the child to ensure they are safe and healthy.
 The exam is performed in a child-friendly room and is not invasive or painful.

 Child Advocacy Centers: A Better Response to Abuse